qiuyue1993/Notes/Multi-View-Representation/Paper_Summarize/Multi-view-Convolutional-Neural-Networks-for-3D-Shape-Recognition.md

 - Performance is **not very sensitive among the later few layers** (conv_4-fc_7)

 #### Sketch Recognition: Jittering Revisited
+- We now examine whether we can get more **beneﬁt out of jittered views of an image** by using the same feature aggregation scheme we developed for recognizing 3D shapes.

 #### Sketch-based 3D Shape Retrieval

 ---
 ### Conclusion